AbhishikthaReddy/3blades/CONTRIBUTING.md

 - If applicable, include stack trace.
 - Big log files are best viewed in gist (https://gist.github.com).
 Make sure your gist is public.
 - Log files may have sensitive information, please remove this information if at all possible.

+> We have included an `Issue Template` as a guide.

 ## Quick contribution tips and guidelines